-Notice: 9/25/2017 – The Larch Mountain Road is closed due to the Eagle Creek fire until late 2018.
+Notice: 4/24/2019 – The Larch Mountain Road is now open.
 It will be closed by Multnomah County late October above the snow gate around MP 10 up to the Larch Mountain day use area and trailhead at MP 14.5.
-It usually reopens about May, 2018.
+It usually reopens about May.

 Directions: Drive east on I-84 from Portland and take exit 22, At the stop sign, turn right and drive for 1.3 miles on NE Corbett Hill Road.
 Turn left at the 3-way junction onto Hwy 30 East, the Historic Columbia River Hwy.
 Drive 1.9 miles and make a slight right onto E Larch Mountain Road then drive about 14 miles to the parking lot.